The guys started work on our bathroom to shower room renovation this week. So I thought I’d show you how the work has been progressing.

-Meanwhile the new 1200 x 900 shower tray that was propped up in our hall was looking massive.
-I know we wanted to go large with it, but it did look awfully big!
+Meanwhile the new 1200 x 900 shower tray that was propped up in our hall was looking rather large.
+I hoped it would fit!

-However once it was put into place it looked good and I’m glad we didn’t skimp on the size of it and go for a skinnier tray.
+Once it was put into place it looked just right and I’m glad we didn’t go for a skinnier tray.
 You’ll notice some little feet under the tray.
 You can lay the shower base flat on the floor, but having it raised slightly enables easier access for any repairs, should they be required further down the line.
 We don’t mind a small step up to the shower base, so went with that option and ordered a 1200mm Shower Tray Panel Pack from Bathroom Takeaway.

 The pipework was moved around and sorted next, to allow us to have this wall mounted vanity unit (previously the pipes for the sink came through the floor) followed by the stud wall being built.
 This wall would enable the shower workings to be concealed and provide a bit of useful storage space (both behind it, with shelves as well as a couple of alcoves on the shower side).